Lukasa/lukasa.co.uk/_posts/2013-07-10-Python_Requests_And_Proxies.md

 The solution has been to use the HTTP CONNECT verb.
 The CONNECT verb essentially turns HTTP into a tunnel over which you can send raw TCP data.
-This is obviously ludicrously inefficient (TCP over HTTP over TCP), but means the proxy can pass your handshake (and then the subsequent encrypted messages) along without needing to be able to read them.
+This means the proxy can pass your handshake (and then the subsequent encrypted messages) along without needing to be able to read them.

 So what's the problem?